-Fig. 9 Accuracy of (a) CAWPE-S and (b) CAWPE-A vs picking the best component.
+Fig. 9 Accuracy of a CAWPE-S and b CAWPE-A versus picking the best component

-Fig. 10 Histograms of accuracy rankings over the 121 UCI datasets for (a) CAWPE-S and (b) CAWPE-A and their respective components.
+Fig. 10 Clustered histograms of accuracy rankings over the 121 UCI datasets for a CAWPE-S and b CAWPE-A and their respective components.
+For each classifier, the number of occurrences of each rank being achieved relative to the other classifiers is shown

-Figure 10 shows the counts of the rankings achieved by CAWPE built on the simpler (a) and advanced (b) components, in terms of accuracy, over the 121 UCI datasets.
 CAWPE is the single best classifier far more often than any of its components, and is in fact more often the best classifier than second best.
 Both versions of CAWPE are never ranked fifth or sixth, and very rarely ranked fourth, demonstrating the consistency of the improvement.
 This suggests that the simple combination scheme used in CAWPE is able to actively enhance the predictions of its locally specialised members, rather than just achieve a consistently good rank.